Intriguing Properties of Diffusion Models: An Empirical Study of the Natural Attack Capability in Text-to-Image Generative Models

-\textit{Experimental setup.} We printed 11 images of the NDD attack as in Fig.~\ref{fig:ad}, showed them to the windshield cameras of a commodity AD vehicle, and checked the detection results displayed on the monitor in front of the driver's seat.
+\textit{Experimental setup.} We printed 11 images of the NDD attack as in Fig.~\ref{fig:tesla}, showed them to the windshield cameras of the Tesla Model 3, and checked the detection results displayed on the monitor in front of the driver's seat.
 We select the 11 attack images based on the confidence scores of object detectors in the digital space, especially for YOLOv5, which shows the highest robustness as in Table~\ref{tbl:prelim}.

-\textit{Results.} Fig.~\ref{fig:ad} shows the successful NDD attacks against the commodity AD vehicle.
-As shown, 8 of the 11 printed attacks can successfully fool the commercial traffic sign system as the detected stop signs appear on the driver's monitor.
-This means that the \textit{NDD attack has 73\% of the attack success rate, which is a surprisingly high success rate considering that we do not perform any optimization processes to attack the AD vehicle.} All attacks are simply generated by diffusion models with simple text prompts.
+\textit{Results.} Fig.~\ref{fig:tesla} shows the successful NDD attacks against Tesla.
+As shown, 8 of the 11 printed attacks can successfully fool Tesla's commercial traffic sign system as the detected stop signs appear on the driver's monitor.
+This means that the \textit{NDD attack has 73\% of the attack success rate, which is a surprisingly high success rate considering that we do not perform any optimization processes to attack the Tesla.} All attacks are simply generated by diffusion models with simple text prompts.
 Furthermore, we did not have any special considerations when printing the attacks.
-We just use a commodity printer, roughly stick papers together with transparent tape, and use normal printing paper that is thin and translucent.
+We just use a commodity printer, roughly stick papers together with transparent tape, and use normal printing paper.
+More demos and details are on our project website: \url{https://sites.google.com/view/cav-sec/ndd-attack}.

+\nsection{Discussion and Limitation} We discuss the implications of our findings and the limitations of this work, especially the potential negative societal impacts raised by this work.